 2020 Speed cap

 To send a strong signal about the dangers of speeding, we reduced the top speed of all our new cars to 180 km/h, also taking active responsibility towards zero traffic fatalities by supporting better driver behavior.

 With our upcoming safety features, we’re entering a new era for safety and for Volvo Cars.

 Based on high-performance sensors, lidar technology is key for creating safe autonomous cars.
 It helps autonomous cars detect other cars, pedestrians and cyclists.

 This 2-camera system can detect if the driver is distracted, sleepy or even intoxicated.
 If needed, the system will activate a protective shield and take appropriate countermeasures to preserve safety margins.

-All recharge models
+All Recharge models

 Volvo Cars’ safety features complement safe driving practices and are not intended to enable or encourage distracted, aggressive, or otherwise unsafe or illegal driving.
-Ultimately, the driver is responsible for safe operation of the vehicle at all times.
+Ultimately, the driver is responsible for the safe operation of the vehicle at all times.
 Described features may be optional and availability may vary from one country to another.